menu

 Lower East Side is a densely urban neighborhood (based on population density) located in New York, New York.

-Lower East Side real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Lower East Side real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Lower East Side neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

-Lower East Side has a 9.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 60.5% of American neighborhoods).
-A relatively large percentage of housing here is seasonally occupied (7.1%), which can occur in some markets dominated by colleges or vacation homes.
-If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.
+Lower East Side has a 10.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 65.3% of American neighborhoods).
+Most vacant housing here is vacant year round.
+This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
+Either way, if you live here, you may find many of the homes or apartments are empty.

 Notable & Unique Neighborhood Characteristics